itsmohamedyahia/BM-LVL1-html-css-jonas/README.md

 - UI/UX Design

 ## 📷 Live demo
-Check out the **live demo** at https://omnifood-justmyahia.netlify.app/
+Check out the **live demo** at https://omnifood-justmyahia.netlify.app/.
+I included a screen captured image of the website at the end of the file in case the server is down.

 ## 🎓 Learning Outcomes
 1. Writing **Semantic HTML**